dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ```

 #### Calculate the string length using pointers
 Let's pretend the `#include string.h` library does not exist.
-There is a way you can still calculate the length of a string using pointers?
+You can still calculate the length of a string using pointers :)

 Here is how you can calculate the length of a string using pointers:
 ```c